FFGGSSJJ/cloud-comp-arch/scripts-part2/readme.md

 - `local-parta.sh`: script for parta.
 It will perform tests and log results automatically.
   - `./local-parta.sh`
-    - make sure config repo `cloud-comp-arch-project` and this repo are at the same directory
     - the test will take more than 20min

 - `local-partb.sh`: script for partb.
 It will perform tests and log results automatically.

   - `./local-partb.sh`
-    - make sure config repo `cloud-comp-arch-project` and this repo are at the same directory
     - the test will take more than 20min

 - `report.py`: python data analysis for part a and b

   - `python3 report.py <part name>`: